 III.
-KINETIC-MHD FORMULATION OF THE MIRROR MODE
+KINETIC-MHD EIGENMODE EQUATION FOR MIRROR MODES

 An appropriate description of the mirror mode in the magnetosheath and near the magnetopause should attempt to account for the effects outlined in the last section.
 In particular, the model should contain the global profile effects which arise for inhomogeneous flow velocity, density, pressure, temperature, and magnetic field.
 Moreover, the model should contain important kinetic effects associated with the wave-particle interaction and diamagnetic drift.
-The kinetic-MHD model, which retains all of these effects is appropriate because the smallest background scale (the magnetopause) is typically the order of 10 ρ_i and thus satisfies the gyrokinetic approximation.
+The gyrokinetic-MHD model, which retains all of these effects is appropriate because the smallest background scale (the magnetopause) is typically the order of 10 ρ_i and thus satisfies the gyrokinetic approximation.
 To focus on the effects described above, we take for simplicity a one-dimensional equilibrium in the x direction which is taken to be normal to the magnetopause.
 While we expect that the two-dimensional and three-dimensional nature of the magnetopause can be important, the one-dimensional equilibrium gives us an abundance of new insight on the mirror mode.
 All equilibrium quantities will be functions of x only.
 For simplicity, we take the magnetic field and velocity to be $B_0(x)\hat{z}$ and $V_0(x)\hat{x}$ respectively.
 We neglect drifts due to magnetic field gradients and curvature in the resonant wave-particle interaction (which at most will shift the real frequency of the modes by a negligible amount).

 Coupling to transverse magnetic fluctuations is ignored.
-If $\omega < k{\parallel}c_s$, $k{\parallel}v_A$ this assumption is reasonable, but we expect that there will be localized coupling near the location where the phase velocity of the wave approaches v_A or c_s leading to mode conversion to kinetic Alfvén waves or damping from the sound continuum.
+If $\omega < k{\parallel}c_s, k{\parallel}v_A$ this assumption is reasonable, but we expect that there will be localized coupling near the location where the phase velocity of the wave approaches v_A or c_s leading to mode conversion to kinetic Alfvén waves or damping from the sound continuum.

-The kinetic-MHD equations then reduce to Eq.
-(1) with kinetic modifications to the instability parameter, which arise through the nonadiabatic pressure response,
+The global kinetic-MHD equation describing the compressional magnetic field is given by where which arise through the nonadiabatic pressure response,